A Cup of Trembling

 To defeat ISIS and leave Iran as a threshold nuclear power is to win the battle and lose the war:

-Ladies and Gentlemen, The fight against militant Islam is indivisible.
+Ladies and Gentlemen, The fight against militant Islam are indivisible.
 When militant Islam succeeds anywhere, it’s emboldened everywhere.
 When it suffers a blow in one place, it’s set back in every place.

 That’s why Israel’s fight against Hamas is not just our fight.
 It’s your fight.
 Israel is fighting a fanaticism today that your countries may be forced to fight tomorrow.